ychuang1234/Depth-estimation-through-binocular-stereo-matching/README.md

 <h2 align="center">

   ## Goal
-Use Normalized cross correlation to match binoclar stereo vision and calculate depth according to the disparity from each pixel.
+Use Normalized cross correlation (NCC) to match binoclar stereo vision and calculate depth according to the disparity from each pixel.

   ## Introduction